 What does a 3PL exactly offer?

-The 3PL provider is completely integrated into the processes of their customers, and is neither easily interchangeable nor replaceable, as the manufacturer usually dismantles its own infrastructure completely.
-Long-term partnerships between the logistics service provider and the customer are usually the result.
+The 3PL provider is wholly integrated into the processes of their customers, and is neither easily interchangeable nor replaceable, as the manufacturer usually dismantles its own infrastructure completely.
+Long-term partnerships between the logistics service provider and the customer are often the result.
 They organize the flow of goods and information for their customers and take over their entire logistics processes.
 They also include further value-added services in their offerings:

 What is the effect of working with a 3PL?

 The logistics costs of the OEM using a 3PL are reduced by an average of 10%, while the delivery time is reduced by 30%.
-3PLs are also particularly advantageous when the customer’s volumes fluctuate greatly during the year.
+3PLs are also particularly advantageous when the customer’s volumes fluctuate significantly during the year.
 In such cases, a company’s own warehouse would be very poorly utilised.
 This allows OEMs to reduce their tied-up capital considerably, as they do not have to buy and maintain their own warehouse or fleet.
 By outsourcing the logistics area, customers can focus on their core competencies.

 Fourth-party logistics – 4PL

 The concept of fourth-party logistics service provider (4PL) was established in the mid-1990s.
 They are understood as asset-free system integrators who stand between their customers (usually OEMs) and other logistics service providers (often 3PLs) to ensure the coordination and organization of all business processes along the value chain.
-They oversee the entire supply chain to ensure an optimal use of the available resources.
+They oversee the entire supply chain to ensure the optimal use of the available resources.
 The ability to coordinate complex, cross-company business processes with the help of modern technologies and to supplement its own strengths with additional service providers is one of the key competencies of 4PLs.
-The concrete task of a 4PL provider is therefore to take over the control and integration function within the supply chain without its own operating resources and to increase the efficiency of the supply chain.
+The particular task of a 4PL provider is, therefore, to take over the control and integration function within the supply chain without its own operating resources and to increase the efficiency of the supply chain.
 In this respect, a 4PL provider acts as a neutral intermediary between the client and the various service providers, trying (to the client’s advantage) to optimise the various service offers in an overall package.

 Since this coordination must be carried out continuously with the aim of further optimisation, 4PL providers rely on a well-developed IT structure.
 This is the only way to ensure the integration of different external service providers.
-Furthermore, a solid industry and practical knowledge is essential, since the respective business specifics must be taken into account.
+Furthermore, a solid industry and practical knowledge are essential, since the respective business specifics must be taken into account.

 Fifth-party logistics – 5PL